 Below are the membership categories offered by the British Orthopaedic Association, along with a description of who the category is open to depending on where you are in your career or association with the BOA.
-If you are unsure of the category you should apply for, please get in touch with us at email@example.com and we can help.
+If you are unsure of the category you should apply for (e.g. if you are a Locally Employed Doctor (LED)), please get in touch with us at [email protected] and we can help.

 Orthopaedic consultants in a substantive post.
 Must be resident in the UK and Ireland, and on the Specialist Register for T&O Surgery on the GMC or the IMC.